Appendix A: RISCV

 Fig. 16 GDB flow

-LLVM 13.x fails on “clang -g” for rvv C/C++ file while LLVM 14.x is work.
-Run qemu on terminal A with gdb on terminal B [7] as follows,
+LLVM 13.x fails to compile RVV C/C++ files with clang -g, while LLVM 14.x works.
+Run QEMU on terminal A with GDB on terminal B as follows [7]:

 // terminal A: